 About user properties

-Set user properties to identify static or slow-changing attributes of your users, such as "spender=true", "profession=engineer", or "favorite_team=Real Madrid".
+Set custom user properties to identify static or slowly changing attributes of your users, such as "spender=true", "profession=engineer", or "favorite_team=Real Madrid".
 User properties are effectively sticky event parameters that are automatically logged when you call

 logEvent.
-After you create and register user-property values, you can use them to filter your reports.
+After you create and register user-property values, you can use them to create comparisons in your reports.
 For example, you can see how the game-play habits of spenders differ from non-spenders.

-Each Firebase app can have up to 25 uniquely named (case-sensitive) user properties.
+Each Analytics property can have up to 25 uniquely named (case-sensitive) user properties.

 The summary table lists the user properties that you set in your Analytics tracking code and then register in the Analytics interface.